stonevil/Razer_Blade_Advanced_early_2019_Hackintosh/README.md

 Repository
 ---

-``BIOS_mod`` folder.
+``BIOS_mod/`` folder.
 This folder contains latest BIOS mod with all required unlocked options.

 This BIOS mod actual only for Razer Blade Advanced early 2019 with